ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 user.name@<b>atlas-dtn.hpc.msstate.edu</b>
 </div>

 You can also transfer data from your local machine to the Atlas cluster using the web-based Globus approach.
-Learn more by following the tutorial in the DataScience workbook: [Copying Data using Globus](https://datascience.101workbook.org/07-DataParsing/01-FILE-ACCESS/02-2-tutorial-copy-globus).
+Learn more by following the tutorial in the DataScience workbook: [Copying Data using Globus](https://datascience.101workbook.org/07-DataParsing/01-FILE-ACCESS/02-1-tutorial-copy-globus).

 ### *B. import from other HPC*

 You can use the approach from section A to <b>export data from any computing machine</b> (including another HPC, e.g., Ceres) to an Atlas cluster.
 You need to be physically logged into that other machine and follow the procedure described in step A.

 If you want to make a transfer from another machine <u>while logged into Atlas</u> then you will <b>import the data</b>.
 You can also do this using the `scp` command, but you NEED to know the <u>hostname</u> for that other external machine.
-The idea of syntax is simple: `scp source_location destination_location`.
+The idea of syntax is simple: <br>
+`scp source_location destination_location`.

 ```
 scp username@external-hostname:/path/JPGs/* /project/project_account/on/Atlas/ODM/IMAGES/project-X
 ```

-Sometimes an external machine may require access from a specific port, in which case you must use the `-P` option, i.e., `scp -P port_number source_host:location destination_location_on_atlas`.
+Sometimes an external machine may require access from a specific port, in which case you must use the `-P` option, i.e., <br>
+`scp -P port_number source_host:location destination_location_on_atlas`.

 You can probably transfer data from other HPC infrastructure to the Atlas cluster using the web-based Globus approach.
 Learn more by following the tutorial in the DataScience workbook: [Copying Data using Globus](https://datascience.101workbook.org/07-DataParsing/01-FILE-ACCESS/02-2-tutorial-copy-globus).